What is the trial like?

 Limit (or Jurisdiction) of Small Claims Court

-A plaintiff cannot demand more than $10,000 in their action.
+The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
 Small claims parties can only recover money.
-You are unable to seek injunctive or equitable relief.
+The court has no authority to issue an injunctive or equitable award.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 This would be called injunctive relief.
-Small Claims Court cases for Kendall are heard in 4 LOCATIONS throughout Kendall County.

 Kendall County Court Locations